PE and Sports Grant

 The primary pupils at Foxwood Academy have a range of abilities and vary in their levels of mobility.
 It is important to provide them with a varied mix of sporting activities including horse riding and swimming which both provide an opportunity for the student to participate in a supported way.
 The use of qualified professionals to lead the sessions alongside staff ensures that the students are receiving provision of the highest quality.
-The sensory opportunities offered by horse riding, swimming and trampolining enhance the enjoyment of sporting activity and can often contribute to the development of language or communication skills.
+The sensory opportunities offered by horse riding and swimming enhance the enjoyment of sporting activity and can often contribute to the development of language or communication skills.
 Sport contributes to the development of muscletone and gross and fine motor skills which in turn benefits the students learning in other areas of the curriculum.

 The feedback from both staff and students is both positive and uplifting: